As an Amazon Associate EssentialPicks earn from qualifying purchases.

 But there are multiple drawing apps for android which are as good as their IOS counterpart.
 Further, more and more IOS exclusives apps are now appearing on the Android store.

-If you are only concerned with writing and taking notes then both Android and IOS app store are equally good.
+If you are only concerned with writing and taking notes then both Android and IOS app stores have some really good note-taking apps.